 - have been negatively affected by coronavirus

 - are not already claiming under the Coronavirus Business Interruption Loan Scheme (CBILS).
-However, if you have already received a loan of up to £50,000 under CBILS and would like to transfer it into the Bounce Back Loan scheme, you can agree the transfer with the existing lender until 4 November 2020.
+Although, if you’ve already received a loan of up to £50,000 under CBILS and would like to transfer it into the Bounce Back Loan scheme, you could agree the transfer with the existing lender until 4 November 2020.

 More information is available on the Bounce Back Loan scheme.